lc-cbot/workshop-austin/README.md

 3. Name the rule "First Detection - Test"

-4. In the "Detect" window copy and past this YAML detection code
+4. In the "Detect" window copy and past this YAML detection code:

 ```yaml
 event: DNS_REQUEST